Prom (film): Plot

 At her house, Nova is heartbroken.
 Her father explains that he was the one who told Jesse not to ask her to prom.
 Angered, Nova storms out of the house.
-Meanwhile, at Lloyd's house, it is revealed that he is taking his sister to prom.
-At Jesse's house, his mother has a talk with him, and he realizes that he should still take Nova to prom.
-At the school, Tyler leads Simone into the building, and almost immediately abandons her.
+At Lloyd's house, it is revealed that he is taking his sister to prom.
+At Jesse's house, his mother talks with him, and he realizes that he should still take Nova to prom.
+At the school, Tyler leads Simone into the building and almost immediately abandons her.
 Simone finds out that it was actually Jordan who dumped Tyler, and Tyler had gone to her with no other option.
 As Tyler and Jordan are pronounced prom king and queen, Jordan refuses to participate in the king-and-queen dance.
 When Tyler asks Simone to dance, she refuses and leaves.
 She goes outside to wait for Lucas, and they share a dance.
 Nova is having a bad time, and when Ali tells her the fountain centerpiece has failed, she cannot take it anymore.
-As she is about to leave, she hears the fountain start again, and knows the only person who could have fixed it was Jesse.
+As she is about to leave, she hears the fountain start again and knows the only person who could have fixed it is Jesse.
 He walks up to her and asks her to prom.
 She agrees, and they dance followed by a kiss.